The Gospel According to John:

 the woman first accepts Jesus as a prophet

 So, the Jews really wanted a warrior king like David to come and get them out from under the thumb of the Romans.
-But the Samaritans would have expected the Messiah to be a prophet because their most recent experience of God sending someone to help them was in the form of the prophets sent to the former northern kingdom, especially the big prophets Elijah and Elisha.
+But the Samaritans would have expected the Messiah to be a prophet because their most recent experience of God sending someone to help them was in the form of the prophets sent to the former northern kingdom, especially the big-name prophets Elijah and Elisha.
 The Samaritans were aware of the law of Moses since they had the Torah (the first five books of the Old Testament), but they didn’t place as much emphasis on the law as they did on the stories of the patriarchs Abraham, Isaac, and Jacob.
-You can see evidence of that when the Samaritan women is aware that as a Jew Jesus shouldn’t be drinking water from the same bucket as a Samaritan because of Jewish religious law, but she cites Jacob as the ancestor she and Jesus have in common.
-And she tells Jesus she sees that he’s a prophet.
-From there she goes on to inquire in a roundabout way if he’s the Messiah, because she’s expecting the Messiah to be a prophet who will teach the people all things.
+You can see evidence of that when the Samaritan women is aware that as a Jew Jesus shouldn’t be drinking water from the same bucket as a Samaritan because of Jewish religious law, but she cites Jacob as the ancestor she and Jesus have in common, thus claiming Israelite ancestry.
+She also tells Jesus she sees that he’s a prophet.
+Then she inquires in a roundabout way if he’s the Messiah—because she’s expecting the Messiah (or Anointed One) to be a prophet.

 shared insight—a reader comments about the Samaritans